DannyVogel/webpushkit/README.md

 ### Subscription Fails

-- Verify VAPID public key is correct
-- Check API key is valid
 - Ensure request body matches expected format
 - Check network tab for detailed error messages
+- Verify your origin is whitelisted on the push notification service

 ### Notifications Not Appearing